SadiqHannan/SadiqHannan/README.md

 - 🔭 I’m currently working on **DevSecOps**

-- 📝 I regularly write articles on [https://www.linkedin.com/in/sadiq-hannan/](https://www.linkedin.com/in/sadiq-hannan/)

 - 💬 Ask me about **AWS, AzureDevops, K8**

 - 📫 How to reach me **sadiq.hannan321@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/sadiq-hannan/](https://www.linkedin.com/in/sadiq-hannan/)

-- ⚡ Fun fact **DevSecOps**
+- ⚡ Fun fact **I promise not to hack your Instagram!
+Just here for the code, commits, and the occasional debugging adventure.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">